Building your own clothesline is one great way to save a lot of money on your monthly energy bill.

 Cut one of the 8 ft. timbers in half creating two 4 ft. posts.
 These will become the “T” which will attach to the two other timbers.

-Create a notch in both of the remaining 8 ft. timbers for the ‘T’ will fit into.
+Create a notch in both of the remaining 8 ft. timbers for the ‘T’ to fit into.

 Measure your desired distance down the post where you will cut a notch (see picture below).
 This notch helps to secure a better fit when you attach the “T” post.